skypjack/entt/docs/md/meta.md

 plethora of functions in addition to those listed whose purposes and uses go unfortunately beyond the scope of this document.<br/>
-I invite anyone interested in the subject to look at the code, experiment and read the official documentation to get the best out of this powerful tool.
+I invite anyone interested in the subject to look at the code, experiment and read the inline documentation to get the best out of this powerful tool.

 ## Policies: the more, the less